Tclack88/Lambda/assignment_3_instructions.md

 (This takes a few minutes)

-4. Run the docker image/environment to ver sudo docker run -it lambdata /bin/bash
+4. Run the docker image/environment to verify

+`sudo docker run -it lambdata /bin/bash`

 5. opened a python3 interpreter and tested my module